SimulatedGREG/electron-vue/docs/getting_started.md

 electron-vue uses a **two `package.json`** setup.
 Find out more [here](https://simulatedgreg.gitbooks.io/electron-vue/content/docs/project_structure.html).

 #### On the subject of electron
-electron-vue requires the use of electron `>= v1.2.3`.
+electron-vue requires the use of `electron@^1.2.3`.
 The `v1.2.3` release adds support for more [`chrome.*` APIs](https://github.com/electron/electron/releases/tag/v1.2.3) that `vue-devtools` depends upon.
 If you are needing a previous release of electron before `v1.2.3`, then you will need to manually uninstall [`electron-devtools-installer`](https://github.com/SimulatedGREG/electron-vue/blob/master/template/package.json#L36) from `./package.json` and revert `./app/electron.js` to a previous version found [here](https://github.com/SimulatedGREG/electron-vue/commit/e7175ee0337f3af36de49aef10cf58a64d75a220).
+Please note that doing so will no longer enable you to have `vue-devtools` for development.

 Although optional, it is recommended to lock in your electron version after scaffolding your project.
-This helps prevent other developers working on the same project developing on different versions.
+This helps prevent other developers working on the same project from developing on a different version.
 Electron makes releases quite often so features are always subject to change.
 [More Info](http://electron.atom.io/docs/tutorial/electron-versioning/).

 #### A note for Windows Users
 If you run into errors during `npm install` about `node-gyp`, then you most likely do not have the proper build tools installed on your system.
 Build tools include items like Python and Visual Studio.
 Thanks to [@felixrieseberg](https://github.com/felixrieseberg), there are a few packages to help simplify this process.